pandas-dev/pandas/doc/source/io.rst

    os.remove('store_tl.h5')

-As of version 0.17.0, HDFStore will no longer drop rows that are all missing by default.
-This behavior can be enabled by setting ``dropna=True``.
+HDFStore will by default not drop rows that are all missing.
+This behavior can be changed by setting ``dropna=True``.

 .. ipython:: python
    :suppress: